equitablegrowth/Playfair/README.md

 ![alt text](http://www.austinclemens.com/Playfair/assets/loading.gif "Loading a graph")

 ### Easy to theme
 Playfair's current theme system is largely undocumented but parameters are clearly named and it should be relatively easy to create your own theme.
-Moreover, you can change layout parameters from within the web app, which gives you a lot of flexibility in creating charts with unusual layouts.

 ![alt text](http://www.austinclemens.com/Playfair/assets/themeexample.png "The default theme")